roytang/blog/content/page/lists/2020/movies/index.md

 - 5: I regret that I can never again watch it for the first time
 - 4: I would enjoy watching it again
-- 3: I wouldn't mind watching it again, if I had nothing better to do
+- 3: I wouldn't mind watching it again, maybe running in the background while I do other things
 - 2: I would not want to watch it again
 - 1: If you suggest watching it, it might be time to end the friendship